PaNOSC-ViNYL/ase/doc/python.rst

 7

 The ``things`` object could be any sequence.
 Strings, tuples, lists, dictionaries, ndarrays and files are sequences.
+Try looping over some of these types.

+Often you need to loop over a range of numbers:

+>>> for i in range(5):
+...     print i, i*i
+...
+0 0
+1 1
+2 4
+3 9
+4 16

 Functions and classes